-The Biological Assessment includes a description of the mitigation measures to be enacted to offset the loss of the trees.
-However, although it describes the location that the plantings are to occur ("southeast corner of the study area"), the planting location is not depicted on a site plan.
+The Biological Assessment includes a description of the mitigation measures to be enacted to offset the interim habitat loss.
+However, although it describes the location that the sycamores, Catalina cherries, and toyons are to occur ("southeast corner of the study area"), the planting location of all the trees is not depicted on a site plan.
 In addition, although it discusses the need for a "landscape maintenance plan" and provides guidelines for the plan, such a plan has not yet been submitted.
-The guidelines for the Landscape Maintenance plan adequately address the factors required to assure success of the plantings.
+The guidelines for the Landscape Maintenance plan adequately address the factors required to assure success of the proposed plantings.
 The guidelines include the number, type, and size of replacement plantings, and that the Plan will be subject to the review and approval of the Executive Director.
 It includes a five-year establishment plan, and success criterion, based on height of the plantings at 3 and 5 year intervals, and a requirement of 100% survival 120 days following installation and 100% survival in the fifth year, and standards to follow if 100% survival is not achieved.
 However, the Landscape Maintenance plan does not appear to be specifically proposed, rather it appears only to be a recommendation of the biological consultant.
-In order to assure that the loss of the trees are adequately off-set the standards outlined in the Landscape Maintenance Plan must be carried out.
+In order to assure that the interim loss of the trees is adequately off-set the standards outlined in the Landscape Maintenance Plan must be carried out.
 In addition, in order to assure that the trees are planted in the most appropriate area on site, a site plan reflecting the location of the plantings must be submitted.
-Therefore, as a condition of approval the applicant is required to submit a Landscape Maintenance Plan consistent with what is outlined in the Biological Assessment, and the applicant is also required to submit a site plan clearly depicting the location where the plantings will occur.
-Only as conditioned can the proposed development be found to be consistent with Section 30240 which requires that development in or adjacent to and ESHA be sited and designed to prevent impacts which would significantly degrade those areas, and shall be compatible with the continuance of the habitat areas.
+Therefore, as a condition of approval the applicant is required to submit a Landscape Maintenance Plan consistent with what is outlined in the Biological Assessment, and the applicant is also required to submit a site plan clearly depicting the location where the plantings will occur including the two Monterey Pine trees and native fruiting tree in the same location from which they were removed.